-3.3 AUTHORITY PRINCIPLES FOR SUSTAINABLE INFRASTRUCTURE
+AUTHORITY PRINCIPLES FOR SUSTAINABLE INFRASTRUCTURE

 The California High-Speed Rail Program will provide critically-needed new transportation infrastructure for Californians and the Authority is committed to ensuring it is implemented in a sustainable manner.
-Sustainable infrastructure can refer to a variety of priorities and objectives, so the Authority defined its sustainable infrastructure principles, founding these principles on global best practices, stakeholder priorities, and California state regulations.
+As -sustainable infrastructure can refer to a variety of priorities and objectives, the Authority defined its -sustainable infrastructure principles, founding these principles on global best practices, stakeholder -priorities, and California state regulations.